The Atlas computing cluster

 About 40 users are actively using Atlas at the moment.
 They submit compute jobs to the Atlas nodes via the batch scheduler HTCondor.
 Interactive data analysis and job implementation is possible on one of four dedicated machines (head nodes).

-The main operating system used is Debian GNU/Linux and thoroughly optimized for full automation, e.g. a new or repaired server will be completely set-up and functioning within a few minutes after power-on without any further need of touching the machine.
+The main operating system used is Debian GNU/Linux and thoroughly optimized for full automation (using FAI), e.g. a new or repaired server will be completely set-up and functioning within a few minutes after power-on without any further need of touching the machine.

 Awards and history